Deep-Symmetry/beat-link-trigger/README.md

 page and double-click it to run it.
 If that doesn&rsquo;t work, [see below](#startup-issues).

-> beat-link-trigger requires Java 7 or later.
-It is compiled and
+> beat-link-trigger requires Java 7 or 8.
+It is compiled and tested
-> tested using the latest release of Java 8, so that is your best bet.
+> using the latest release of Java 8, so that is your best bet.
+>
+> :warning: Java 9 is not yet supported, and can not be until all the
+> libraries we depend on have been ported to Java 9; see issue #31.

 A trigger window will open, in which you can choose the players you want to watch, the kind of MIDI message to send when they start and